 8.4 Information of a derogatory or disciplinary nature shall not be entered or filed unless and until the unit member is given notice and an opportunity to review and comment thereon.
 A unit member shall have the right to enter and have attached to any such derogatory or disciplinary statement, their own comments.
 Such review may take place during normal business hours while a unit member is not responsible for direct supervision of students, and the unit member shall be released from duty for this purpose without salary reduction.

-8.5 Employees will be given copies of any conference memos, written warnings, written reprimands, and any material placed in their personnel file.
+8.5 Employees will be given copies of any conference memos, written reprimands, and any material placed in their personnel file.

-9.78.6 All disciplinary documents will be removed from the unit member’s personnel file after the passage of two (2) years without a recurrence of the same or similar conduct.9.
-Nonrenewal or Revocation of Charter
+9. Nonrenewal or Revocation of Charter

 Should the RCS charter petition be non-renewed or revoked, the employment of all unit members shall be terminated effective the last day of school or upon effect of the non- renewal or revocation.
 This section shall not be subject to the grievance procedure.